-Wiener schnitzel is veal coated in breadcrumbs and fried.
-In Vienna it is generally served with a wedge of lemon and erdäpfelsalat (potato salad), which is made with no mayonnaise but instead prepared with white wine vinegar, a bit of mustard, red onions, chives, and a dash of salt & pepper.
+Wiener schnitzel is veal coated and fried in breadcrumbs.
+In Vienna, they generally serve it with a wedge of lemon and erdäpfelsalat (potato salad), which is not made with mayonnaise.
+However, they prepared it with white wine vinegar, a bit of mustard, red onions, chives, and a dash of salt & pepper.

-I thought I´d share a little info about the Belvedere Palace in this post.
-In my next post I will be adding information about Hofburg Palace which is in the centre of the old city in Vienna.
+Equally important, I thought I´d share a little info about the Belvedere Palace in this post.
+In my next post, I will be adding information about Hofburg Palace which is in the centre of the old city in Vienna.

 Lower Belvedere Palace

-This U-shaped palace at the southern end of the main Belvedere gardens was completed in 1716.
-While the Lower Belvedere was a residence, the Upper Belvedere was primarily designed for the purpose of prestige and display.
+In 1716 they completed this U-shaped palace at the southern end of the main Belvedere gardens.
+Primarily, while the Lower Belvedere was a residence, they designed the Upper Belvedere for the purpose of prestige and display.

 Opening Hours for Lower Belvedere are 10 am – 6 pm, Friday 10 am – 9 pm.

-Be sure to check out the temporary art exhibitions, permanent medieval collection in the Prunkstall stable, the gorgeous interiors and a Baroq garden.
+Also, be sure to check out the temporary art exhibitions, permanent medieval collection in the Prunkstall stable, the gorgeous interiors and a Baroque garden.

 JAMIES ITALIAN VIENNA

-Our lunch at Jamies Italian Vienna (Google Map below).
-Ok so this might not be the typical Viennese experience, but I love Jamie Oliver (he is one of my favourite chefs) and I simply could not pass up on the opportunity to dine in one of his signature restaurants.
-ALL I WILL say is that I’m now hooked on polenta fries, and the hamburger was probably the best I´ve ever had…
+Next, our lunch at Jamies Italian Vienna (Google Map below).
+Clearly, this isn’t the typical Viennese experience, but I love Jamie Oliver (he is one of my favourite chefs) and I simply could not pass up on the opportunity to dine in one of his signature restaurants.
+But, THE ONLY THING I WILL say is that I’m now hooked on polenta fries, and the hamburger was probably the best I´ve ever had…